Experts: Energy attacks could be behind some ‘Havana’ cases

 The Biden administration has faced pressure from lawmakers in both parties to investigate cases linked to “Havana syndrome” and provide better care for people who have reported the sudden onset of sometimes debilitating headaches, dizziness, and other symptoms.

-President Joe Biden on Tuesday named a senior National Security Official to coordinate the government’s response to possible incidents related to Havana syndrome.
+President Joe Biden on Tuesday named a senior National Security Council official to coordinate the government’s response to possible incidents related to Havana syndrome.